microsoft/vstest-docs/RFCs/0028-BlameCollector-Hang-Detection.md

 ## Supported options
 DumpType: If you choose to collect a full process dump.
 It takes values mini/full.
 By default, a mini dump will be created.
-TestTimeout: Duration of inactivity (no test events from the test host) after which the data collector assumes a hang has occurred and proceeds to collect a dump and kill the test host process.
+TestTimeout: Duration of inactivity in milliseconds (no test events from the test host) after which the data collector assumes a hang has occurred and proceeds to collect a dump and kill the test host process.
 ResultsDirectory: Location to temporarily store the collected process dump

 ## VsTest task usage